runnholm/CROCOA/README.md

 ```
 ## Contributions

-Contributions are welcome in the form of pull requests
+Contributions are welcome in the form of pull requests and issue submissions.